getreu/tp-note/docs/source/tpnote--manpage.md

     '`short`' or '`long`' (default).
 No link rewriting occurs, for the *MODE* '`off`'.
 The *MODE* '`short`' rewrites all local relative links to absolute links, whose base is the first parent directory containing the marker file '`.tpnoteroot`' (filename customizable).
-The marker file designates also the base for absolute local links in the note file.
+NB, the directory of the marker file defines the base for all absolute local links in your Tp-Note file!
 The mode '`long`' rewrites *all* local links to absolute links whose base is the system's root directory '`/`'.
 For relative local links this is performed by prepending the path to the note file.
 Absolute local links get the path to the marker file '`.tpnoteroot`' prepended.
 In case you do not place a '`.tpnoteroot`' file in a parent directory, the base for absolute local links in your note file is interpreted as '`/`'.
 The right mode to choose depends on how you view the resulting HTML: if you publish on a web server, then '`short`' is a good choice.
 If you view the HTML file directly in your web browser, better choose '`long`'.
-NB: You can also set this option via Tp-Note's configuration file under '`[arg_default] export_link_rewriting`'.
+NB: You can also set this option via Tp-Note's configuration file with the key '`[arg_default] export_link_rewriting`'.